InformaticsMatters/pipelines-utils/README.md

     $ cd pipelines-utils
     $ ./gradlew runPipelineTester

+## Testing the pipeline utilities
+The pipeline utilities consist of a number of Python-based modules that provide some common processing but are also distributed in the pipeline container images.
+The distributed can be tested using `setup.py`.
+To test these modules run the following from the `src/python` directory: -

+    $ pip install -r requirements.txt
+    $ python setup.py test

-## Publishing im-pipelines-utils to PyPI
+### Publishing the im-pipelines-utils package to PyPI
-The `src/python` directory contains common Python-based pipelines utilities used by other pipelines repositories.
-These utilities are published to PyPI for easy installation (normally automatically by the Travis CI/CD framework when the repository is tagged on master).
+The utilities are published to PyPI for easy installation (normally automatically by the Travis CI/CD framework when the repository is tagged on master).

-If you are going to publish the utilties yourself (not recommended) you will need an account on PyPI.
-For Informatics Matters you should add the following to your `~/pypirc` file (or create one if you don't have one): -
+If you are going to publish the utilities yourself (not recommended) you will need our PyPI account details.
+For Informatics Matters you should add the following to your `~/.pypirc` file (or create one if you don't have one): -

     [pypi]
     username: informaticsmatters
     password: <password>

 To publish a new set of Python utilities you then simply need to build and upload them from the `src/python` directory: -